jina-ai/jina/docs/cloud-nativeness/docker-compose.md

 ## Example: Index and search text using our own build Encoder and Indexer

-Install [`Docker Compose`](https://docs.docker.com/compose/install/) locally to follow this how-to.
+Install [`Docker Compose`](https://docs.docker.com/compose/install/) locally before starting this tutorial.

-For this example we recommend to check {ref}`how to build and containerize the Executors to be run in Kubernetes. <build-containerize-for-k8s>`
+For this example we recommend that you read {ref}`how to build and containerize the Executors to be run in Kubernetes. <build-containerize-for-k8s>`

 ### Deploy the Flow